FIFO jobs are a different kind of career path.

 FIFO jobs can offer real advantages for the right person.

-Many FIFO jobs pay more than similar local jobs because they involve remote locations, long shifts, specialized skills, or difficult conditions.
+Many FIFO jobs pay more than similar local jobs because they involve remote locations, long shifts, specialized skills, industrial environments, or difficult conditions.

 Some workers like having full weeks away from the job site instead of scattered evenings and weekends.